KiLLeRRaT/6oz/README.md

 # noname.js

-A JavaScript library using easy templating and Google's Incremental DOM library to efficiently update data changes to the real browser DOM.
+A JavaScript library using intuitive templating and Google's Incremental DOM library to efficiently update data changes to the real browser DOM.

 ## Getting Started